SheefaliT/s15_TEWARI_data_lecture_notes-/README.md

 	- Typhoeus (Ruby library to do HTTP request on client side)
 	- Node (wrapper around chrome JS engine (VS) & embedded around the chrome)
 	- Express (Ruby side for node)

+## Lecture 4: 01/22/15

+Presentations over git and github.

+## Lecture 5: 01/27/15

+Node.js

+- http core module
+- require function
+- create server
+- "If user click here, do this."
+- Add to work to the event queue
+- Callbacks
+	- Event emitters
+- Node = single threaded
+-

+Demo in class with curl.